Fort Worth Divorce Lawyers

 Community Property in Fort Worth, TX

 Another major issue that comes in most divorce cases in Fort Worth is property division.
 Under Texas law, asset division is conducted according to community property law.
-What do you need to know about types of property division in Fort Worth?
+What do you need to know about the types of property division in Fort Worth?

 As a community property state, Texas views nearly all property acquired by the spouses after the date of their marriage to be community property (or property of the marriage).
 There are some exceptions.
 For example, if a spouse receives an inheritance during the marriage, or if a spouse receives a gift during the marriage, that property can be classified as separate property.